-When the ServoPac drive is configured with the Advanced Stand-Alone Positioner template, up to 32 control sequences including axis homing, absolute or relative displacement, speed profile running, and torque regulation can be programmed and combined in order to solve various applications.
-The sequence chaining capability allows to define macro-sequences for complex applications: several control sequences can be linked together in order to be automatically executed one after the other.
-The control sequences are pre-programmed.
+When the ServoPac TT drive is configured with the Advanced Stand-Alone Positioner template, up to 32 control sequences including axis homing, absolute or relative displacement, speed profile running, and torque regulation can be programmed and combined in order to solve various applications.
+The sequence chaining capability allows the definition of macro-sequences for complex applications: several control sequences can be linked together in order to be automatically executed one after the other.
+The control sequences are preprogrammed.
 So, the application programming simply consists in initializing the sequence parameters with the desired values.
 This drive configuration is suited for stand-alone single-axis control applications.

-In the Advanced Stand-Alone Positioner configuration, the servo drive can be powered or switched off by the activation or the deactivation of the Enable input.
+In the Advanced Stand-Alone Positioner configuration, the servo drive can be enabled or disabled by the activation or the deactivation of the Enable input.